StructuralNeurobiologyLab/emcaps/README.md

     $ python3 -m emcaps.inference.patcheval

+### Rendering average images of patch collections and grouping patches by EMcapsulin types

+Requires the outputs of `patchifyseg` (see above).

+    $ emcaps-averagepatches

+or

+    $ python3 -m emcaps.analysis.averagepatches

 ## Configuration system

 We are using a common configuration system for the runnable code, based on [Hydra](https://hydra.cc/docs/1.2/intro/) and [OmegaConf](https://omegaconf.readthedocs.io/en/2.2_branch/).